kwalter94/kwalter94.github.io/_posts/2024-05-21-kugwira-mfiti-in-a-serverless-database.md

 In a self-managed environment we can afford to be wasteful because we don't really need to think about costs relative to what we were doing.
 What we were doing only mattered when we tripped on each other.
-I am slowing down the database because of a heavy that I am running for example.
+I am slowing down the database because of a heavy query that I am running for example.

 ## Measuring User/Role/Query Impact on a Serverless database